 - Must adhere to policies and procedures of group facilitation with Reflection being the core method of support

-- Sign a confidentiality and volunteer job agreement
+- Sign a confidentiality and Child Care agreement

 - Complete a Post Interview with Group Coordinator.

 - Male and bilingual volunteers are always encouraged to apply.